See also: Becoming an Assembly Member (Wales)

 This will include getting involved within your local community, with social action, local election/by-election campaigning and with your local association - and definitely with the CWO!

 CWO Development is here to help you (we even have a few men on our courses).
-The workshops are held on Saturdays (and Sundays in Birmingham) and will help you with campaigning, communications, interviews (TV & Radio), branding, mock selection panels, application forms and so much more.
+The workshops are held on Saturdays - and some evenings and weekends - and will help you with campaigning, communications, interviews (TV & Radio), branding, mock selection panels, application forms and so much more.

 56% of new women Conservative MPs were helped by CWO Development in 2015 - and we can help improve your chances.
 The workshops are useful for you no matter what level of public office you wish to stand for - and teach you transferable skills that can be used in your political, private and professional live as well.